Battle of Champion Hill: Battle

-Around 7 am on May 16, Union forces engaged the Confederates and the Battle of Champion Hill began.
+At around 7:00 am on May 16, Union forces engaged the Confederates and the Battle of Champion Hill began.
 Pemberton's force formed into a three-mile (5 km)-long defensive line that ran southwest to northeast along a crest of a ridge overlooking Jackson Creek.
 Grant wrote in his Personal Memoirs, "... where Pemberton had chosen his position to receive us, whether taken by accident or design, was well selected.
 It is one of the highest points in that section, and commanded all the ground in the range."

 Pemberton was unaware that one of the three Union columns was moving along the Jackson Road against his unprotected left flank on Champion Hill.
-Pemberton posted Brig.
-Gen. Stephen D. Lee's Alabama brigade on Champion Hill where they could watch for a Union column reported moving on the crossroads.
+Pemberton posted Brigadier General Stephen D. Lee's Alabama brigade on Champion Hill where they could watch for a Union column reportedly moving on the crossroads.
 Lee soon spotted the Union troops and they in turn saw him.
 If the enemy force was not stopped, it would cut the Confederates off from their Vicksburg base.
 Pemberton was warned of the Union movement and sent troops to defend his left flank.
 Union forces at the Champion House moved into action and their artillery began firing.